Celtic Cross Tarot Spread

 Aspirational Crown

-The best possible outcome or what you're aiming for
+The most constructive path or what you're aiming for

 Near Future